How to Become a Police Officer in Washington DC

 - Be prepared to commit to at least two years on the force

 Candidates are also required to have either completed 60 college credits, three years of active duty in the military (with an honorable discharge), or five years working for a full-service law enforcement agency.
 Residency in the city is not required for employment, but consideration is given to those who are within the city limits.
+Once hired, MPDC cops are required to remain employed as a sworn officer with the Department for two years.

 Police Departments in Washington DC